bustle/shep/README.md

-  new [path]                Create a new shep project pull                      Pulls a swagger JSON representation of an existing API and writes it to a local file push                      Create a new shep project run [name]                Run a function in your local environemnt
+  new [path]                Create a new shep project pull                      Pulls a swagger JSON representation of an existing API and writes it to a local file push                      Create a new shep project run [pattern]             Run a function in your local environemnt

 Options:
   --version  Show version number                                                                               [boolean]